brandonkal/inkjet/README.md

 With `inkjet` you can build interactive CLIs from your exising markdown.
 These CLIs can be as simple as a list of common tasks such as `test`, `build`, and `lint` or as complex applications with subcommands, flags, and options.
 All of this defined in a simple markdown file that is both a **human-readable document** and a **command definition**!
 Your code is documentation and your documentation is code.
 Because markdown is documentation focused, the format encourages descriptive text.
 This allows others to easily get started with your project's development setup by simply reading your `inkjet.md`.

+In its current state, inkjet works really well as a command runner for projects and sharing snippets as CLIs.
+In the fullness of time, I hope to expand inkjet to work as a general-purpose executable markdown tool.

 Here's the [inkjet.md](/inkjet.md) that `inkjet` itself uses as an example!

 To get started, follow the guide below or check out the more [advanced features](#features) `inkjet` has such as **positional args**, **optional flags**, **subcommands**, other **scripting runtimes** and more!